kunyora/kunyora-website/docs/mutation_component.md

 The code above creates a todo by sending a `post` request to the database which typically adds a new `todo` to our online store.
 It also informs the user of the `loading` progress of the todo to be added as well as generate a list of recently added `todos`.
 We make use of two component which we import from `react-kunyora`.
 The `Query` component helps in fetching a list of recently added `todos`.
 You can refer to the [Query tutorial](query_component.md) for a short tutorial on using the `Query` component, thereafter check out the [Query Api docs](query_component_api_overview.md) for references on this component.

-The `Mutation` component is used in our exmaple above to create the `todo` since it sends a `post` request which creates the text entered by our user.
+The `Mutation` component is used in our example above to create the `todo` since it sends a `post` request which creates the text entered by our user.
 Let's go ahead to explain the props we used in the `Mutation`component to achieve our purpose.

 * **operation** : This props is used to specify the command to run.
 Typically in a mutation request, it is formed by camel-casing `create` which is mapped to `post`, `update` mapped to `put`, `partUpdate` and `delete` with the `name` or `path` attribute supplied by the user when creating the `client` and in our case, this is `todo`, hence the operation `createTodo`.
 For a full understanding of how `accessors` are formed, please refer to the [Indepth tutorial](query_component.md) section of the application for a more detailed explanation of this.